emlun/gws2/README.md

 `~/.config/gws/config.toml` in Linux.
 See the [directories-rs docs][config-dir] for examples for other operating systems.

-See `config.toml.example` for exhaustive documentation of the available settings.
+See `config.example.toml` for exhaustive documentation of the available settings.